Trail News/ What's New?

-On April 7, 1805 - Departure from Fort Mandan, North Dakota.
-The Corps proceed westward with the two pirogues and six dugout canoes, Lewis and Clark decided that the keelboat would be difficult to transport and sent it downstream with specimens they had collected, maps, and detailed reports they had been working on since their departure.
+The Corps of Discovery proceed westward with the two pirogues and six dugout canoes, Lewis and Clark decide that the keelboat would be difficult to transport and sent it downstream with specimens they had collected, maps, and detailed reports they had been working on since their departure.

 "Having on this day at 4 PM completed every arrangement neccessary for our departure, we dismissed the barge and crew with orders to return without loss of time to St. Louis"

-Corporal Richard Warfington's keelboat crew departed Fort Mandan on April 7, 1805 - St. Louis bound.
+Corporal Richard Warfington's keelboat crew depart Fort Mandan on April 7, 1805 - St. Louis bound.
 The precious cargo onboard included; letters, Native American articles, reports, and live animals.

 Invoice of articles forwarded from Fort Mandan to the President of the United States through Captn.
 Stoddard at St. Louis and Mr. H.B.
 Trist the Collector of the Port of New Orleans.